 TIME FOR… The LYMA Supplement.
 The only peer-reviewed, scientifically proven supplement on the nutraceuticals market today, LYMA is a fail-safe way to get your skin back up and glowing again.
 Containing Vita-algae D3™, a highly bio-available form of Vitamin D derived from marine algae, it combats dullness, restores energy to cells and get skin beaming with health and vitality.

 Temperatures in spring go from balmy to freezing overnight, not to mention switching unpredictably from downpour to dry spell.
 Our skin can’t cope with such extreme fluctuations in environment and as its main purpose is defence, barrier function is the first front to be compromised.
-Weakened skin is far more prone to flare ups, hyper-sensitivity, irritation and rosacea.
+Weakened skin is far more prone to flare ups, hyper-sensitivity, irritation and skin redness.

 TIME FOR… Probiotic skincare.
 Good bacteria in probiotic skincare products increase skin’s immunity, reinforce barrier function and have an anti-inflammatory mechanism that calms skin down again.
 Skin becomes less sensitive and reactive to its changing environment.
 For added resilience, look for those that also contain squalene, an oil that seals in water and prevents transepidermal water loss.

 Finally being able to workout outdoors is great for the soul but fresh spring days when the sunshine is accompanied by the full force of a cold wind, dehydrate skin quicker than a HIIT class.
 We’re also guilty of drinking less water in the first few months of the year, favouring hot drinks and caffeine which are hugely dehydrating.
 Thirsty skin accelerates premature aging and causes fine lines and wrinkles to become more pronounced.